mirovarga/litepub/README.md

 $ litepub generate
 ```

-The blog wil be generated to the `www` directory.
+The blog will be generated to the `www` directory.